PapeYo/Graph_Project/README.md

-Ocaml project : Ford-Kulkerson algorithm by **Yohan JARNAC and Valentin GUITTARD**
+Ocaml project : Ford-Fulkerson algorithm (minimal project) by **Yohan JARNAC and Valentin GUITTARD**

 A makefile provides some useful commands:
  - `make build` to compile.
 This creates an ftest.native executable